orchestracities/ngsi-timeseries-api/docs/manuals/user/index.md

 So, summing up, the usage flow is therefore the following...

 - Create an Orion subscription for each entity type of your interest
-- Insert/Update your data in Orion as usual
+- Insert/Update your entities in Orion as usual
 - Your historical data will be persisted in QuantumLeap's database

 Let's take a closer look at each step.